 But if you’re scared to ruin your negatives by not mixing correctly, there is a company in Canada that’s building their own caffenol-based recipe.
 Caffenol Lab comes from Brantford, Ontario, and they’ve put out a cool new environmentally-friendly developer called Cawanol Profession.
-I tested it out recently with a couple rolls of film, and I have to admit that I was very impressed by the results.
+I tested it out recently with a couple of rolls of film, and I have to admit that I was very impressed by the results.
 Check out my review of Cawanol Professional film developer here.

-What film developers produce the finest-grain?
+What film developers produce the finest grain?

 When you’re looking for an almost grain-free image, there’s no better solution than Ilford’s Perceptol.
 This is an ultra-fine-grain developer, meaning it actually breaks down the edges of the film grain in order to make them appear smaller and more consistent.

 Ultra-fine-grain developers like this work best with the slowest speed films you can find, like Ilford Pan F, or Delta/TMax 100.
 A developer like Perceptol is designed to bring the most out of these films and it produces absolutely brilliant and clean results.

 However, don’t use Perceptol on fast films like HP5+,or Delta/Tmax 3200.
 Perceptol eats film speed and turns large-grain negatives into a washed out, detail-free mess.
 For faster films, I recommend DD-X, Xtol, or HC-110 Dilution A to break down the grains in a pleasing way.